ktrnka/branded-image-gen-service/README.md

 - A white plate containing gnocchi covered in a red tomato sauce, topped with shavings of cheese, situated on a wooden table.
 - A scenic view of snow-capped mountains in the background with smaller, tree-covered hills emerging through a thick layer of clouds in the foreground.
 The sky is clear and blue, providing a stark contrast to the white clouds and snow.

-## Meta-prompting notes

-This is an effort to replace the code function augment(prompt, brand) with a ChatGPT "function" that does the same but much better.

-Goals:

-- Integrate the brand into the prompt better
-- Generate more details about the image for DALL-E 3 so that it doesn't override

-Notes

-- I've integrated the meta-prompting into the repo and it works great

-## Interesting errors

-botocore.errorfactory.ValidationException: An error occurred (ValidationException) when calling the InvokeModel operation: This request has been blocked by our content filters.
-Our filters automatically flagged this prompt because it may conflict our AUP or AWS Responsible AI Policy.
-Please adjust your text prompt to submit a new request.

-botocore.errorfactory.ValidationException: An error occurred (ValidationException) when calling the InvokeModel operation: Malformed input request: #/textToImageParams/text: expected maxLength: 512, actual: 536, please reformat your input and try again.

-openai.OpenAIError: The api_key client option must be set either by passing api_key to the client or by setting the OPENAI_API_KEY environment variable

-# Examples

 ## From https://medium.com/@ceo_44783/amazons-titan-image-generator-compared-to-chatgpt-s-dall-e-3-0f9185aecfc9

 - The Last Rose